mtvs/eloquent-approval/README.md

 ### Check the status of an entity

-You can check the status of an entity using provided methods on model objects.
+You can check the status of an entity using provided methods on `Model` objects.

 ```php
 $entity->isApproved(); // returns bool if entity exists otherwise null